Legal Information: Missouri

 Where can I find more information about orders of protection due to stalking or sexual assault?

-Orders of protection due to stalking or sexual assault are derived from the same laws as orders of protection due to domestic violence.
-The main difference, however, is that to get an order of protection due to stalking or sexual assault, you do not have to have a family member or household relationship with the respondent.
+Orders of protection due to stalking or sexual assault come from the same laws as orders of protection due to domestic violence.
+The main difference, however, is that to get an order of protection due to stalking or sexual assault, you do not have to have a family member or household relationship with the person who the order is against (the respondent).
 For more information on the process of applying for an order of protection due to stalking or sexual assault, you can read the information in our Orders of Protection due to Domestic Violence section.

 WomensLaw serves and supports all survivors, no matter their sex or gender.

 © 2008–2023 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.